 A native Cameroonian, I was born in the coastal city of Douala and spent my childhood there.
 I enjoyed swimming with my friends despite my parents’ ban.
 I grew up in a social environment where all animals were perceived primarily as meat.
 My perception of wildlife changed during an ecology class of my Master’s programme, when I realised that wildlife species may go extinct if they are exploited unsustainably.
 I took the initiative to study one of them, the African manatee, in a protected area called Lake Ossa.
 It was my first encounter with a live animal species in the...

-In this project, we generate scientific data that will be used to inform policymakers on the status of elasmobranchs in Cameroon and convince them to enact legal protection.
-We also aim at making the local community aware of the conservation status of threatened species of sharks and rays.
+In this project, we generate scientific data that will be used to inform policy-makers about the status of elasmobranchs in Cameroon and convince them to enact legal protection.
+We also aim to make local communities aware of the conservation status of threatened species of sharks and rays.

-Elasmobranchs are the most targeted aquatic megafauna in Cameroon, representing 97% of bycatch documented.
-They are poorly known.
-So far we have documented 33 species, of which 11 are Threatened including the extremely rare M. rochebrunei.
-However, none of these sharks are protected by Cameroon law.
+Elasmobranchs are the most targeted aquatic mega-fauna in Cameroon, representing 97% of the by-catch we documented.
+They are also poorly known.
+So far we have recorded 33 species, of which 11 are threatened, including the extremely rare Mobula rochebrunei.
+However, none of them are protected by Cameroonian law.
 If nothing is done, some may disappear.
-We will use citizen science and genetic research to improve the knowledge of the species which will inform policies and management.
+We will use citizen science and genetic research to improve knowledge of these species, which will inform policies and management.

-The aim of this project is to establish a central scientific knowledge and conservation of shark and ray populations along the coast of Cameroon while taking into consideration the interest of the local community.
-My team and I hope to achieve the following objectives to meet our goal:
+The aim of this project is to establish a centralised base of scientific knowledge that will support the conservation of shark and ray populations along the coast of Cameroon, while taking into account the interests of the local community.
+My team and I hope to achieve the following objectives to meet this goal: